 In addition to Mr. Glass's normal duties as a director, a member of board committees and, since December 2018, Chairman of the Board, at the request of the Board, since mid-December 2018, Mr. Glass has rendered substantial and extraordinary additional board services in consultation with the Company's management.
-The Board determined that these additional services were necessary due to several key developments and actions being undertaken by the Board and the Company's management, including (i) the termination of the employment of Michael S. Anderson, the Company's chief executive officer, and the negotiation of a termination arrangement with Mr. Anderson, (ii) the appointment of Gregory J. Divis as interim Chief Executive Officer, (iii) the decision to ultimately discontinue the Company's development and commercialization of its Noctiva product, (iv) the Chapter 11 bankruptcy filing on February 6, 2019 by the Company's subsidiary Avadel Specialty Pharmaceutical, LLC which is responsible solely for the Noctiva commercialization efforts, (v) outreach efforts with certain investors in connection with an amendment to the indenture governing the Company's \$143.75 million of exchangeable notes, and (vi) formulation of and oversight of management implementation with respect to the Company's restructuring plan announced during early February 2019.
+The Board determined that these additional board services were necessary due to several key developments and actions being undertaken by the Board and the Company's management, including (i) the termination of the employment of Michael S. Anderson, the Company's chief executive officer, and the negotiation of a termination arrangement with Mr. Anderson, (ii) the appointment of Gregory J. Divis as interim Chief Executive Officer in December 2018 and the appointment of Mr. Divis as Chief Executive Officer in May 2019, (iii) the decision to ultimately discontinue the Company's development and commercialization of its Noctiva product, (iv) the Chapter 11 bankruptcy filing on February 6, 2019 by the Company's subsidiary Avadel Specialty Pharmaceutical, LLC which was responsible solely for the Noctiva commercialization efforts, (v) outreach efforts with certain investors in connection with an amendment to the indenture governing the Company's \$143.75 million of exchangeable notes, and (vi) formulation of and oversight of management implementation with respect to the Company's restructuring plan announced during early February 2019.